amcginlay/k8s-primer/content/019_orchestrate_containers/_index.md

 {{% notice note %}}
 You will observe that when using **deployments** the names of pods are partially system generated and therefore subject to change during restarts.
-Later, when you begin to scale your deployment, you will see this as an example of the [Pets vs Cattle](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/) analogy.
+You can view this behavior as an example of the [Pets vs Cattle](http://cloudscaling.com/blog/cloud-computing/the-history-of-pets-vs-cattle/) analogy.
+The reasoning for this will become more evident later on when you scale-out your deployment.
 {{% /notice %}}

 You have assigned a value for your `GREETING` environment variable at the pod specification level, which overrides the value for that variable in your `demo` container image you built with a `Dockerfile` earlier.